cenviity/jj/docs/glossary.md

 [operation](#operation) objects, much in the same way that commits form a DAG, which is sometimes called the "commit history".
 When operations happen in sequence, they form a single line in the graph.
-Operations that happen concurrently from jj's perspective result in forks and merges in the DAG.
+Operations that happen concurrently from `jj`'s perspective result in forks and merges in the DAG.

 ## Repository